-Liver Detox For Hormonal Balance
+Liver Detox For Hormones

 The liver is responsible for filtering toxins in the body.
 But the liver can only handle so much, and overtime it can become overburdened due to our dietary and lifestyle habits.
 Poor dietary choices, alcohol, medication, stress, etc… can create a sluggish liver.
 When the liver becomes overworked, it doesn’t detoxify as well as it could, and this causes a backup of toxins that become difficult for the body to process.
 Toxins backed up in the liver can cause a multitude of issues such as weight gain, headaches, lowered immunity, and so much more.